KngArthur/PluralSight/clean-coding-principles-c#/notes/moudle9-refactoring-to-clean-C#.md

-# Refactoring to Clean C#
+# Refactoring to Clean C Sharp

 - refactoring a speaker registration app
 - data entered determines if eligible to be a speaker
   - has logic behind scenes that determines eligibility
 - initial code make the logic flow hard to see
 - Visual Studio helps us analyze our cod equality
   - right click on project, calculate code metrics, displays number metrics
     - maintainability 0-100 score of how easy it is to maintain
     - Cyclomatic Complexity, counts number of paths through the method
     - class coupling, shows how many class' its coupled
     - lines of source code, shows total lines
     - executable code, shows the functioning lines
 - tests help document intent, automated tests help us make sure app is functioning without "running the code"

 ## Refactoring Agenda